 According to the United States Assistive Technology Act of 1998, assistive technology refers to any "product, device, or equipment, whether acquired commercially, modified or customized, that is used to maintain, increase, or improve the functional capabilities of individuals with disabilities."
 They remove any limitations that students may have when learning and allow teachers to follow the existing curriculum with tailored adaptations that fit their students' needs.

 Image Source - (The Australian)

 For example, tecla-e is a cloud-connected assistive technology that provides users who have limited upper-body function with hands-free access to their smart-devices and environment using ability switches.
-It is the ideal device for children with cerebral palsy to have simple access to tablets, computers, and other technologies that are being used more presently as aids in a classroom's teaching methods.
+It is the ideal device for children with cerebral palsy to have access to tablets, computers, and other technologies that are being used more presently as aids in a classroom's teaching methods.
 It is especially useful for students with speech impairments who want access to AAC apps availble in the App Store and Google Play.
 These apps are almost always switch accessible and make it easier for students to use the apps independently to share their ideas verbally.

 Benefits of Assistive Technology

 Introducing assistive technologies into instructional settings can prevent students with disabilities from being placed in segregated classrooms or having a full-time aid to speak or write on their behalf.
 Instead, children with cognitive, motor, speech, visual or hearing impairments now have a tool that allows them to adapt to a mainstream classroom by using assistive technology, making them necessary for success in the classroom.

 Technology also helps children with disabilities overcome communication barriers that they encounter in school.
 Although they have insightful comments to share, they may be reluctant or unable to verbalize their thoughts.
 This can make group work especially difficult and restrict the student from being able to input ideas and opinions.